aschueppert/portfolio-aschuep/docs/index.md

     link: /blogs
   - title: Assignments
     details: All of your assignments will be posted on your portfolio.
+    link: /assignments
   - title: About Me
-    details: You'll implement a small bio about yourself on here!
+    details: A small bio about me!
+    link: /about
 ---